StanfordSNR/sidekick-downloads/README.md

-# Packrat, a Sidekick Protocol for Data Downloads
+# Packrat: A Sidekick Protocol for Data Downloads

 1. Install dependencies in `deps/`.
 2. Run emulation benchmarks in `emulation/`.